e-pear/SSTC/README.md

 VI.
 SSTC_ViewResources - A bunch of xaml views related resources like converters, regex based validators etc. nothing fancy :).

+Additional Folders:

+Lib - contains compiled libraries from aforementioned related repositories.

-VII.
-SSTC_Misc - csv files with conductor/wire and insulator/attachnent sets default databases.
+Misc - contains csv files with conductor/wire and insulator/attachnent sets default databases.

+Database - contains binary databases which are used by SSTC application.

 What is SSTC?